 48. California Fun Facts For Kids – Fun Facts About California – Interesting Facts About California – California Weird Facts

-- It is the most populous state in the United States of America with population more than Canada and Australia.
+- It is the most populous state in the United States of America with a population more than Canada and Australia.

 - Originally, the California state was called the Grizzly Bear State.

 - California is home to Silicon Valley, Holywood, and the world’s oldest and tallest trees.